Frequently asked questions

 Monthly online seminars are included as part of all our Secure Development memberships.
 Hosted by our team, these seminars are designed to add to our learners’ experience and help them build a community of like-minded people to share challenges and approaches with.

-Digital badges are a verified, shareable way of recognizing learners for completing courses.
-We’ve partnered with Credly to offer digital badges for all our Secure Development courses.
+Digital credentials are a verified, shareable way of recognizing learners for completing courses.
+We’ve partnered with Credly to offer these for all our Secure Development courses.

 What courses are included?

-We release new courses regularly on a range of cyber security topics and behaviors.
+We release new courses regularly on a range of cyber security and privacy topics and behaviors.
 Each course takes between 5 and 12 minutes to complete.

 Cyber Secure Choices

 This series lets learners explore different cyber attack scenarios, changing the direction of the story with their actions.

 Find out more about available and upcoming courses on our Security and Privacy Awareness page.